 All ‘low-level’ concerns will be brought immediately to the attention of the Headteacher or one of the Designated Safeguarding Leads if the Headteacher is not available and nothing should be said to the colleague involved.
 In cases where the Headteacher is the subject of the concern, they will be reported to the chair of governors or chair of the management committee.

-The full procedures about dealing with allegations of abuse made against/concerns raised in relation to teachers and other staff can be found in Part Four of the DfE guidance “Keeping children safe in education”.
+The full procedures about dealing with allegations of abuse made against/concerns raised in relation to teachers and other staff can be found in Part Four of the DfE guidance “Keeping children safe in education” and in Chapter 7 of the London Safeguarding Children Procedures on Allegations Against Staff or Volunteers (People in Positions of Trust), who Work with Children.

 The Chair of Governors is: (contact details)